Gregwar/fatcat/README.md

 fatcat disk.img -x output/
 ```

-If you want to extract from a certain cluster, provide it with `-f`.
+If you want to extract from a certain cluster, provide it with `-c`.

 If you provide `-d` to extract, deleted files will be extracted too.